awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Migrating.RDSMySQL.Import.md

 ### AWS CLI<a name="USER_ImportAuroraCluster.CLI"></a>

 You can create an Aurora DB cluster from a DB snapshot of an RDS for MySQL DB instance by using the [https://docs.aws.amazon.com/cli/latest/reference/rds/restore-db-cluster-from-snapshot.html](https://docs.aws.amazon.com/cli/latest/reference/rds/restore-db-cluster-from-snapshot.html) command with the following parameters:
-+ `--db-cluster-identifier`

-  The name of the DB cluster to create\.
++ `--db-cluster-identifier` – The name of the DB cluster to create\.
-+ Either `--engine aurora-mysql` for a MySQL 5\.7–compatible or 8\.0–compatible DB cluster, or `--engine aurora` for a MySQL 5\.6–compatible DB cluster
++ `--engine aurora-mysql` – For a MySQL 5\.7–compatible or 8\.0–compatible DB cluster\.
-+ `--kms-key-id`

-  The AWS KMS key to optionally encrypt the DB cluster with, depending on whether your DB snapshot is encrypted\.
++ `--kms-key-id` – The AWS KMS key to optionally encrypt the DB cluster with, depending on whether your DB snapshot is encrypted\.
   + If your DB snapshot isn't encrypted, specify an encryption key to have your DB cluster encrypted at rest\.
 Otherwise, your DB cluster isn't encrypted\.
   + If your DB snapshot is encrypted, specify an encryption key to have your DB cluster encrypted at rest using the specified encryption key\.
 Otherwise, your DB cluster is encrypted at rest using the encryption key for the DB snapshot\.
 **Note**
 You can't create an unencrypted DB cluster from an encrypted DB snapshot\.
-+ `--snapshot-identifier`

-  The Amazon Resource Name \(ARN\) of the DB snapshot to migrate\.
++ `--snapshot-identifier` – The Amazon Resource Name \(ARN\) of the DB snapshot to migrate\.
 For more information about Amazon RDS ARNs, see [Amazon Relational Database Service \(Amazon RDS\)](https://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html#arn-syntax-rds)\.

 When you migrate the DB snapshot by using the `RestoreDBClusterFromSnapshot` command, the command creates both the DB cluster and the primary instance\.